 When we talk about performance enhancing drugs, we usually mean substances that are banned in official sport.
 Steroids are the most popular, but we also mentioned other enhancers such as HGH.
 Here are a few more.

 Short for Dehydroepiandrosterone, DHEA is the most abundant steroid in humans.
 Using artificial versions of DHEA has been known to boost steroid production to unhealthy levels.

 Erythropoietin is used in blood doping.
 Blood doping is when a person artificially boosts their red blood cell count.
 More red blood cells lead to more oxygen and nutrient delivery to muscles.
 This can help endurance athletes last longer, but this can lead to blood clots and even death.

 Ephedrine is a strong stimulant.
 It was once regularly added in fat burners and pre workout supplements due to how good it was at waking you up and making the body perform more than it normally could.
 It is now banned due to how it can cause cardiovascular problems including stroke and cardiac arrest.

 Human Growth Hormone

 HGH was originally developed to treat hormonal disorders in children as it helps stimulate cell reproduction and regeneration.
 Today, people use HGH either to boost physical and mental performance or to simply stay youthful and energetic as they age.
 Because of how it artificially ramps up performance at the cost of our health, it is illegal in all professional sports.

 Disclaimer: This article is for entertainment purposes only, based on research available on the internet.
 Image credits unless specified are from Shutterstock.
-We condone the use of steroids for bodybuilding and personal training and always advise you seek medical advice before taking any legal alternatives.
+We condone the use of steroids for bodybuilding and personal training and always advise you seek medical advice before taking any legal alternatives like Crazy Bulk supplements.